Articles on Paraliminals

 "Enhancing of psychohygenic conditions focuses concentration, while a musical background relaxes, resulting in increased recall and long-term memory."
 Special attention is given to offer strong self-esteem building messages on all Paraliminal learning sessions.
 The music is especially written and arranged to create optimal mental concentration.

 "Retention is increased if information is viewed as being creditable and from an authoritative source.
-"Information disseminated on Paraliminal learning CDs uses testimonials from satisfied users and stresses the legitimacy of the underlying technologies.
-Also promoted is the credibility of Learning Strategies Corporation and the academic credentials of the CD's author.
+"Information disseminated on Paraliminal learning audios uses testimonials from satisfied users and stresses the legitimacy of the underlying technologies.
+Also promoted is the credibility of Learning Strategies Corporation and the academic credentials of the recording's author.

 "A positive and encouraging learning atmosphere increases learning and retention."
 Paraliminal learning sessions have been carefully scripted, to the subtlest detail, to ensure positive wording and goal orientation.